delete-app/landing/apps/landing/src/content/docs/learn/attraction/from-attraction-to-relationship.md

 ---
-title: "2.5 From Attraction to Relationship"
+title: "From Attraction to Relationship"
 description: "How does initial attraction become a lasting relationship?
 The science of relationship formation, from first meeting to commitment."
 sidebar:
   order: 5